 Mary was the first African American woman to have ever been to Cascade.
 Once again, an enigma comes to mind imagining this story, I can’t imagine it!
 She must have appeared to be a vision to many, here she stood 6″ and 200 pounds, black skin, and as tough as any man.
 She was known to have broken more noses than any other person in Montana!

-Her unusual wild reputation reached the ears of Montana’s bishop and the nuns were ordered to let her go.
-You’d think that would have stopped her generous heart but it did not.
+Her unusual wild reputation reached the ears of Montana’s bishop and the nuns were Her unusual wild reputation reached Montana’s bishop’s ears, and the nuns were ordered to let her go.
+You’d think that would have stopped her generous heart, but it did not.
 She opened a restaurant but was forced to close due to her generosity towards those who couldn’t pay.
 The woman was a saint!
 It was then she landed her position driving a stagecoach!

 Now, take a look at Mary.
 And you must ask yourself, “How did this great woman ever happen?”
 “How did she find her life purpose?
 She didn’t have a blog to go to!
 Ha ha.
 She was self-made, the creator of her own self-help, and she died a remarkable woman eminent for positive action!